Favodar/BA/README.md

 # BA
 An environment for training a virtual robot with deep reinforcement learning (deep RL).
 It uses the deep RL library stable-baselines by OpenAI, the Robot Operating System (ROS), and the robot simulator Gazebo 9 with the physics engine ODE.
 I use it with a virtual model of the Franka Emika Panda cobot.
 If you want to use this project or have any questions, feel free to ask.
 Unfortunately the setup is complicated, and I wouldn't recommend trying it on your own if you have no experience with ROS, but I may be able to help you.

+This reinforcement learning project was done for my Bachelor thesis.
+I appended the introduction (including the motivation) for the thesis to this readme.

 ### Architecture
 For the purpose of this work, I created python classes to connect the stable-baselines reinforcement learning algorithms to the Gazebo robot simulation.
 An integral component of the communication is Rospy, a python library for the Robot Operating System (ROS).